Generic name: dacomitinib [ DAK-oh-MI-ti-nib ]

 What is Vizimpro?

-It is not known if this medicine is safe and effective in children.
+It is not known if Vizimpro is safe and effective in children.

 How should I take Vizimpro?

-- Take Vizimpro one time each day with or without food.
+Take the medicine at the same time each day, with or without food.

 Vizimpro side effects